-LUGGAGE
+9 LUGGAGE

 If you are taking luggage with you, check that this is securely fastened.
-WARNING

-WARIIII - Wear suitable clo THING WHEN DRIVING A M MOTORCYCLE.
-CLEVER KTM drivers alw AYS WEAR A HELMET, BO OTS, GLOVES AND A JACKET, REGARDLESS OF WHETHER DRIVING ALL DAY OR JUST FOR A short trip.
-The PROTECTIVE CLOTHING S HOULD BE BRIGHTLY OTHER USERS OF THE RO EARLY AS POSSIBLE.
-Your passenger of col JRSE WILL ALSO NEED SUITABLE PROTECTIVE CLOTHING.

-- ALWAYS TURN ON THE LIGHT TO MAKE SURE THAT OTHER DRIVERS BECOME AWARE OF YOU AS EARLY AS POSSIBLE. - DO NOT DRIVE AFTER HAVING CONSUMED ALCOHOL. - ONLY USE ACCESSORIES THAT HAVE BEEN RELEASED BY KTM.
+- WEAR SUITABLE CLOTHING WHEN DRIVING A MOTORCYCLE.
+CLEVER KTM DRIVERS ALWAYS WEAR A HELMET, BOOTS, GLOVES AND A JACKET, REGARDLESS OF WHETHER DRIVING ALL DAY OR JUST FOR A SHORT TRIP.
+THE PROTECTIVE CLOTHING SHOULD BE BRIGHTLY COLOURED SO THAT OTHER USERS OF THE ROADS CAN SEE YOU AS EARLY AS POSSIBLE.
+YOUR PASSENGER OF COURSE WILL ALSO NEED SUITABLE PROTECTIVE CLOTHING. - ALWAYS TURN ON THE LIGHT TO MAKE SURE THAT OTHER DRIVERS BECOME AWARE OF YOU AS EARLY AS POSSIBLE. - DO NOT DRIVE AFTER HAVING CONSUMED ALCOHOL. - ONLY USE ACCESSORIES THAT HAVE BEEN RELEASED BY KTM.
 FOR EXAMPLE, FRONT PANELLING CAN IMPAIR THE DRIVING PROPERTIES OF THE MOTORCYCLE.
-CASES, EXTRA TANKS ETC. CAN ALTER THE WEIGHT DISTRIBUTION AND THUS ALSO IMPAIR THE VEHICLE'S DRIVING PROPERTIES. - The front and rear wheel are only allowed to be tired with TIRES THAT HAVE THE SAME PROFILE TYPE.
+CASES, EXTRA TANKS ETC. CAN ALTER THE WEIGHT DISTRIBUTION AND THUS ALSO IMPAIR THE VEHICLE'S DRIVING PROPERTIES. - THE FRONT AND REAR WHEEL ARE ONLY ALLOWED TO BE TIRED WITH TIRES THAT HAVE THE SAME PROFILE TYPE.